hzhu212/hosts-manager/readme.md

 ### Usage

-> OK for Windows platform.
-Linux and Mac are supported but not tested.
+> Supporting Windows, Linux and MacOSX platform, but not tested on Linux and MacOSX.

+#### Required environment

+1. Python(both 2.x and 3.x are fine)
+2. On Windows platform, need third party library `pypiwin32`, use command `pip install pypiwin32` for installing.

+#### How to use

 1. Download this project to your PC.
 Use `git clone` or `download zip`.
 2. In order to open hman everywhere, Add the project folder `hosts-manager` to environment variable `PATH`.